datacarpentry/OpenRefine-ecology-lesson/_episodes/07-looking-up-data.md

   ![Parse JSON to extract taxonomic family](../fig/openrefine-parse-json.png)

 The reason for using `Add column based on this column` is that this allows you to retain the full JSON and extract further data from it if you need to.
-If you only wanted the taxonomic family and did not need any other information from the JSON you could use `Edit cells->Transform...` with the same GREL expression.
+If you only wanted the taxonomic family and did not need any other information from the JSON you could use `Edit cells` > `Transform...` with the same GREL expression.